Generalization Error Bounds for Learning under Censored Feedback: Error Bounds on Cumulative Distribution Function Estimates (Ex-post Analysis)

 Recall that our first goal is to provide an error bound, similar to the DKW inequality, of the discrepancy between the empirical CDF of feature distribution $F^y_{n_y+k_y}(x)$ and the ground truth CDF $F^y(x)$, for each label $y$.
 Note that the empirical CDF is found for each label $y$ separately based on its own data samples.
 Therefore, we drop the label $y$ from our notation throughout this section for simplicity.
-Further, we first derive the \emph{a posteriori} bounds for given realizations of $k_y$, and develop the \emph{a priori} version of the bound accordingly in Corollary~\ref{cor:a-priori-bound}.
+Further, we first derive the \emph{a posteriori} bounds for given realizations of $k_y$, and develop the \emph{a priori} version of the bound accordingly in Corollary~\ref{cor:a-priori-bound} {(c.f.
+Remark~\ref{remark:prior-posterior} for the distinction between \emph{a priori} and \emph{a posteriori} cases)}.

-We first state the Dvoretzky-Kiefer-Wolfowitz inequality (an extension of the Vapnik–Chervonenkis (VC) inequality for real-valued data) which provides a CDF error bound given IID data.
+We first state the DKW inequality (an extension of the Vapnik–Chervonenkis (VC) inequality for real-valued data) which provides a CDF error bound given IID data.